Denise Shull: Career

 From 1983 to 1988 Shull worked as a marketing representative at IBM.
 She became a short-term trader and trading desk manager in 1994 at the Chicago Board Options Exchange, and later traded futures as a member of the Chicago Mercantile Exchange.
 During this period Shull began to formulate her application of neuropsychology to investment and trading at banks, hedge funds, and proprietary funds, working in the budding interdisciplinary field of neuroeconomics.

 In 2003, Shull created The ReThink Group to address the challenges of slumps, repetitive mistakes and confidence crises in portfolio managers and traders.
 In 2016, ReThink added Olympians, pro poker players and professional athletes to their roster.

 Shull and The ReThink Group have developed new technologies and techniques for understanding and evaluating decision-making.
 In 2016, for Bloomberg, The ReThink Group developed the "Trader Brain Exercise", or what they now call the "Intuition Brain Game".
 Additionally, Shull and The ReThink Group have created a tool called "HEADSx", a talent assessment metric to evaluate potential hires.

 Legal

 Shull filed a copyright claim against Showtime Networks in 2018, claiming their show Billions plagiarized her 2012 book Market Mind Games.
 Her claim was updated in October 2019 to include a claim of false endorsement.
 It was dismissed.
-As of May 2021 she was appealing the case, claiming that it was wrongly dismissed.
-She cites evidence that she met and consulted with the show's creators and that the two works (Billions and Market Mind Games) have caused consumer confusion between her and character "Wendy Rhoades".
-In July, 2021, the U.S. Court of Appeals for the Second Circuit affirmed a lower court's decision to dismiss the suit, saying that Shull's book and the show aren't substantially similar.
+In May 2021, she appealed the case, claiming that it was wrongly dismissed.
+She cited evidence that she met and consulted with the show's creators and that the two works (Billions and Market Mind Games) caused consumer confusion between her and character "Wendy Rhoades".
+In July 2021, the U.S. Court of Appeals for the Second Circuit affirmed a lower court's decision to dismiss the suit, saying that Shull's book and the show are not substantially similar.